camunda/camunda-docs-manual/content/reference/dmn/decision-table/_index.md

 The name describes the decision for which the decision table provides the decision logic.
 It is set as the `name` attribute on the `decision` element.
+It can be changed via the Properties Panel after selecting the respective "Decision" in the [Decision Requirements Diagram] view.

 ```xml
 <decision id="dish" name="Dish">